Omar H. Ali

 Matthew Morse Booker NHC Fellow 2016–17

-Matthew is associate professor of environmental history at North Carolina State University (NCSU) and was a Fellow at the National Humanities Center Fellow in 2016–17.
+Booker is associate professor of environmental history at North Carolina State University (NCSU) and was a Fellow at the National Humanities Center in 2016–17.
 Matthew’s research and teaching bridges the humanities and sciences.
 He is currently writing The Rise and Fall of the Edible City, the surprising history of rapid ecological change in America’s industrial cities, focusing on the boom, bust and possible future of aquaculture in urban estuaries.
 His book Down By the Bay: San Francisco’s History Between the Tides (University of California Press, 2013) is the first environmental history of the American West’s most important estuary, from the California Gold Rush to the creation of the first urban national wildlife refuge.
 It was a finalist for the Northern California Book Award.
-Matthew coordinates NCSU’s interdisciplinary Visual Narrative initiative, directs an oral history initiative on genetic engineering, has co-taught courses in three colleges at NC State, and advises graduate students in six home departments.
+Matthew coordinates NCSU’s interdisciplinary Visual Narrative initiative, directs an oral history initiative on genetic engineering, has cotaught courses in three colleges at NCSU, and advises graduate students in six home departments.
 His MA students have gone on to PhD programs at Carnegie Mellon, Kansas, Stanford, the University of North Carolina at Chapel Hill, Vanderbilt, and the University of California, Davis.
 Matthew won the 2009 humanities teaching award and was named to the NC State Academy of outstanding teachers in 2012.
-Matthew has a PhD in U.S. History from Stanford, an MS in Environmental Studies from Oregon, and a BA in Latin American History from University of California–Berkeley.
+Matthew received a PhD in US history from Stanford, an MS in environmental studies from Oregon, and a BA in Latin American history from the University of California, Berkeley.

 Michael D. Burroughs